reuk/wayverb/docs_source/context.md

 ## Research Aims

-With all this in mind, it appears that there is a requirement for a program which combines geometric and wave-based methods to produce simulations which are accurate across the audible spectrum.
+With the preceding context in mind, it appears that there are obvious benefits to a program which combines geometric and wave-based methods to produce simulations which are accurate across the audible spectrum.
 Rather than focussing on performance, or interactive simulation (which is already implemented in the commercial software above), such a program should strive towards accuracy first, and performance second.
 To be useful to end-users, the program should have a graphical interface, though a scripting or library interface might be provided for research purposes.
 Finally, the program would ideally be free and open-source, to maximise adoption and to aid future research and collaboration.
 The goal of the Wayverb project was to produce a program which satisfied these requirements.

+At time of writing, Wayverb is the only public graphical acoustics tool incorporating geometric and wave-based methods.
+Although hybrid acoustics methods are well documented [@southern_hybrid_2013; @aretz_combined_2009;
+@murphy_hybrid_2008], they have only been used in specific research settings, for producing experimental results.
+It may be assumed that these tools have been built to model specific test-cases, rather than general simulation tasks, but this is uncertain as no tools incorporating these techniques have been made public.
+Wayverb is able to model arbitrary enclosures, and has the additional benefits of a graphical interface (making it more accessible to a wider audience) and an open-source code-base (allowing it to be modified by other researchers).

+The notable components of the Wayverb project are as follows, each of which has a dedicated chapter with detailed explanation:

+* Image-source model, accelerated with parallel ray-casting, for early reflections.
+Uses a novel method for speeding up audibility tests by re-using reflection paths from the ray tracer.
+* Parallel stochastic ray-tracer, for late reflections.
+* Parallel digital waveguide mesh, for low frequency modelling.
+Uses a novel set-up procedure to create meshes with correctly-placed boundary nodes in arbitrary scenes.
+* Calibration, automatically matching the output levels of the different models.
+* A microphone model, capable of simulating capsules with direction-dependent frequency responses, within all three simulation-types.
+* A boundary model with matched performance in all three simulation-types.

+The project acts as a survey of room acoustics techniques.
+Rather than designing completely new simulation methods, existing techniques were investigated, compared, and evaluated in terms of their accuracy and performance.
+Then, optimum techniques could be chosen and further developed for use in the final program.
+An especially important consideration is the matching of parameters between models.
+For example, all models should produce the same sound energy at a given distance, and should exhibit the same reverb time for a given scene.
+Therefore, the acoustics techniques were chosen so that they produce consistent results.

+Sometimes the models required development beyond the methods presented in the literature in order to become useful.
+An example of this is the waveguide set-up process.
+Most experimental set-ups in the literature only model cuboid-shaped enclosures, and no guidance is given for setting up simulations in arbitrarily-shaped enclosures.
+Of course, it must be possible to model real, complex room shapes, and so an original set-up procedure had to be developed.
+The same goes for memory layout and implementation details: in the literature, techniques for efficient implementation are rarely discussed.
+As a result, new techniques had to be invented, rather than reimplementing known methods.
+Where extensions to existing techniques have been developed for use in Wayverb, this is mentioned in the text.

+Much of the literature on acoustic simulation focuses predominantly on accuracy.
+Performance appraisals are rarely given, presumably because they are somewhat subjective, and "reasonable" efficiency will vary between applications.
+Ideally, the simulation methods in Wayverb should be selected and implemented to allow tunable performance, so that results with acceptable accuracy can be generated within a few minutes, but it is possible to run longer simulations if higher-accuracy results are needed.
+This is similar to approaches taken in computer graphics, where "overview" renders may take seconds to generate, but physically-modelled simulations for film often take hours to render, even on purpose-built compute clusters.

 ## Strategy